Winzana/sherl-sdk-js/docs/docs/person.md

 }
 ```

-## Register a user for your app
+## Register a user for your application

-this function create a person without creating user
+This function creates a person without creating user

 ```ts
 await person(client).createPerson(user);
 ```

 user use the same interface as previous

 ## Update a user

 ```ts
 await person(client).updatePersonById('id', user);
 ```

 user is composed by anything from this interface

 ```ts